1. What Software is and Its Types

 Embedded software development

-With the rise of the Internet of Things technologies and ecosystems, the embedded software development is booming.
+Speaking about what is software development we should mention embedded software.
+With the rise of the Internet of Things technologies and ecosystems, embedded software development is booming.
 This type deals with the coding skills required for embedded systems such as Raspberry Pi, Arduino, and Beaglebones.
 Embedded software is dedicated to specific software running on your machine or equipment.

-Almost all software applications require a database, an organized data collection.
+Almost all software applications require a database and organized data collection.
 A database management system (DBMS) is software that interacts with end-users, applications, and the database itself to capture and analyze data.
 Software developers use DBMS to set up and tune new and legacy applications.

 Cloud services use a remote server network to store and manage data instead of using personal computers or local servers.
 Software developers involved in cloud computing software development have developed software that supports cloud storage applications, such as Amazon Web Services (AWS), OneDrive storage, and GitHub.